 Before Your Visit

-packed lunches in the classroom or crypt area and you will be advised of this when you book.
-Lunchtimes may have to be staggered during busy
+the classroom or crypt area and you will be advised of this when you book.
+Lunchtimes may have to be staggered during busy periods.

-periods.
 Unfortunately we cannot accommodate afternoon groups for lunch, so we ask that you eat lunch before you arrive.
-The churchyard gardens
+The churchyard gardens are

 Climbing to the Dome and Galleries